WRuback/fire-chair/README.md

 Cole: Sketched layout of the app, designed game lobby and navbar and ReadMe

-Thiago: Profile styling, Game pages and their style.
+Thiago: Profile and Game style, Project manager with good times and moral support.

 ## License